 The basics of immunization have been around over a century—use a disease-causing microbe, or just a part, against itself.
-However, the latest step in the evolution of vaccines takes a different tack, delving more deeply into the building blocks of life—DNA.
+However, the latest step in the evolution of vaccines takes a different tack, delving more deeply into the building blocks of life—DNA or RNA.

-The key challenge for DNA vaccines is getting patients’ cells to accept the introduced DNA.
+The key challenge for DNA/RNA vaccines is getting patients’ cells to accept the introduced genetic material.
 So far, the most effective technique seems to be electroporation–delivering short pulses of electrical current to the patient with the vaccine.
-The electricity creates temporary pores in a patient’s cell membranes, enabling the DNA to enter.
+The electricity creates temporary pores in a patient’s cell membranes, enabling the DNA/RNA to enter.

-The FDA has yet to approve any DNA vaccines for human use.
-The prospect of DNA vaccines, however, presents some important advantages, which includes producing a strong immune response and somewhat easier manufacturing.
-Producing large volumes of viral gene-containing plasmids still means growing lots of bacteria in which to reproduce the plasmids, but purifying and formulating these vaccines is more straightforward due to the relative simplicity of DNA’s structure.
+The FDA has yet to approve any DNA or RNA vaccines for human use.
+The prospect of these types of vaccines, however, presents some important advantages, which includes producing a strong immune response and somewhat easier manufacturing.
+Producing large volumes of viral gene-containing plasmids still means growing lots of bacteria in which to reproduce the plasmids, but purifying and formulating these vaccines is more straightforward due to the relative simplicity of DNA/RNA’s structure.
 In addition, DNA vaccines don’t require refrigeration, extending their shelf life and transportation time.